modulo-srl/dyn-connector/README.md

 All modules are developed using native libraries.
 You should simply include one of these in your project, without the need for any external dependency.

-`test/` directory contains simple examples of use that can be quickly copy-pasted.

-`modulo/` (Java) contains libraries that should be included as is.

 **Client ID** and **Client Secret** are authorization constants that could be obtained from [PigrecoOS](http://www.pigrecoos.it) services.

 **Access token**, used with the only get/set callback required by the Connector, must to be saved on a persistent storage, for example a file or a DB.